MongeziNombewu/BusTracker/README.md

 - The app does not include analytics or crash reporting, but these could be added in the future
 - Some error cases (e.g. network failures) are handled with standard messages, but more specific handling could be added in the future
+- The app's Compose UI has room for improvement (e.g. better adaptation for different orientation/screen sizes, more polished loading/error states, etc.) but is functional and demonstrates the core features effectively

 ## Third-Party Dependencies